-The research is intended to increase our knowledge of the contribution made by the ‘Circling your Research’ approach to the development of alliances for the submission and implementation of research proposals within ZonMw’s Long-Term Care and Support (LZO) Programme.
+The research is intended to increase our knowledge of the contribution made by the ‘Circling your Research’ approach to the development of alliances for the submission and implementation of research proposals within ZonMw’s Long-Term Care and Support (LZO) Programme and the Simply Special (GB) Programme.
 In this context, we will be focussing on three levels of collaboration:

 The research is intended to help a number of different target groups increase and strengthen their knowledge and skills:

 - Help the members of the newly established alliances to set up these partnerships and develop suitable research designs;